shariftasrik/dev_documentation/Backend(php_Laravel)/Creating_php+Laravel+MySQL_project.md

 1. Write the command in you web browser

 		localhost/dashboard/
-2. It will show a new page where you will find
+2. It will show a new page with some navigators
 	<ul>
 		<li>Apache Friends</li>
 		<li>Applications</li>